-A stylish and recently renovated holiday cottage near Crickhowell (voted Best High Street in Great Britain 2018) is now back on our books.
+A stylish and recently renovated holiday cottage that looks down of the delightful small town of Crickhowell (voted Best High Street in Great Britain 2018).

 Mayberry is set in the most stunning location on the winding lane that leads up to Llangattock Mountain.
 Standing in two and a half acres of garden and wild flower meadow, the actual garden is well fenced to keep dogs in and sheep out - so well behaved pets are very welcome!
 There is a glorious new elegant timber framed conservatory room with a wodburning stove, sofa and chairs.
 This is the perfect place to sit and enjoy the amazing views.